-STUDENT PROFESSIONAL DEVELOPMENT GUIDELINES
+FUTURE PROFESSIONAL DEVELOPMENT GUIDELINES

-All students must commit to and follow the Student Professional Development Guidelines during their enrollment at Paul Mitchell The School - Pasadena.
+All Future Professionals must commit to follow the Future Professional Development Guidelines during their enrollment in school.
 These guidelines were established to assist in creating a safe, focused, and enjoyable learning experience.
+Failure to follow these guidelines may result in a coaching under the Future Professional Advisory Policy and may result in termination without prior warning.